williamwyx/ADB-IRSystem/readme.txt

 =====================================================
 d) Internal Design
 The system has two major parts.
-One is creating inforbox according to query.
+One is creating infobox according to query.
 Another one is Question Answering.

-Inforbox Creation
-你写这部分。。
+Infobox Creation:
+	1. The implementation lies in two classes FreeBaseAPI and InfoboxPrinter.
+	2. The query string is passed to a methoed called infobox in FreeBaseAPI class as input parameter.
+	3. We use Freebase search API to get a list of mid.
+The function is called searchFB.
+	4. For each mid in order, we use Freebase topic API to get information related to this mid.
+The function is called topicFB and parseAndDisplay.
+	5. We first check if the types of this entity have overlaps with our interests.
+If so, we call a function called displayInfo and use the mapping decribed later to generate an infobox.
+We make the printing process as general as possible and deal with some special cases to mimic the format of reference implementation.
+	6. Only the first valid entity will be printed.

-Question Answering.
+Question Answering:
-	1. The implementaion lies in two class, FreeBaseAPI and QandAPrinter.
+	1. The implementaion lies in two classes, FreeBaseAPI and QandAPrinter.
 	2. The query string is passed to a methoed called QandA in FreeBaseAPI class as input parameter.
 I first check if the query is valid.
 	3. Then I create two JSON objects to query FreeBase.
 One object queries Author, one boject queries BusinessPerson.
 	4. After getting the JSONArray returned by FreeBase, I pass them to a method called extractAnswers to extract the information we need.